-US to lift ban on baiting bears in Alaska
+US aims to ease Alaska bear hunting rules

 Some environmental groups have called the proposal "inhumane".

-The plan would allow wildlife managers in Alaska to decide on permitting hunting methods such as baiting bears with sweets, trapping wolves and their pups inside their dens as well as using motor boats to shoot swimming caribou.
+Alaska allowed the use of bait to lure bears for the first time in 2005 in a bid to boost populations of large animals, such as moose, which are preyed on by bears.

-Those methods were outlawed in 2015 by the National Park Service (NPS) under former President Barack Obama, though some of those practices were still allowed in other areas of the state.
+This was overturned by the National Park Service (NPS) under the Obama administration in 2015 to avoid altering natural predator-prey dynamics and out of concerns for public safety.

-At the time, NPS said the rules were set in place to avoid altering natural predator-prey dynamics and out of concerns for public safety.
+But officials in the state say that hunting predators is a necessary part of ensuring successful sport hunting of prey animals like moose and caribou.

-Alaskan officials have said that hunting predators was a necessary part of ensuring successful sport hunting of prey animals like moose and caribou.
+The new plan would allow wildlife managers in Alaska to decide on permitting hunting methods such as luring bears, with foods like sweets or doughnuts, trapping wolves and their pups inside their dens, as well as using motor boats to hunt swimming caribou.

-In the proposal, the State of Alaska claims that the effects of regulating hunting methods "are likely negligible".
+In the proposal, the state of Alaska claims that the effects of regulating hunting methods "are likely negligible".

-"The State asserts the hunting regulations are intended to provide opportunity for harvests of wolves, coyotes, bears, and other species as requested by the public," the proposal reads.
+"The state asserts the hunting regulations are intended to provide opportunity for harvests of wolves, coyotes, bears, and other species as requested by the public," the proposal reads.

 The Alaska Professional Hunter Association has backed the reversal.

-"This was a case of the federal government overstepping and trying to usurp the state's authority to manage its wildlife," Thor Stacey, director of government affairs, .
+"This was a case of the federal government overstepping and trying to usurp the state's authority to manage its wildlife," said Thor Stacey, director of government affairs.

 NPS notes in the proposal that it will prepare an environmental assessment to determine the impact on wildlife, but conservationists and environmental groups have criticised the changes.